 #2: Circular Thinking vs. Linear Thinking

 Mind maps also encourage divergent thinking which allows young people to come up with multiple unexpected solutions to problems.
-It’s very spontaneous thinking and an important component of creative thinking.
+It’s a very spontaneous way of thinking and an important component of creative thinking.

 #3: Drawing a Mind Map & How They Work